J-DubApps/J-DubApps/README.md

 In addition to design & engineering, I am also an Infrastructure PM - managing human and budgetary resources with other IT PMs to deploy systems projects ranging from private SD/DMVPN clouds to Azure and AWS cloud tenants.

-- 🔭 I’m currently working on Python, PowerShell, Cisco Viptela, MECM, InTune, and Azure.
+- 🔭 I’m currently working on projects involving Python, PowerShell, MECM, InTune, and Azure.
 - ⚙️ My principle skills = Configuration Management, Networking, DevOps, and Project Mgmt (PMI certified PM 8 yrs running).
 - 🌱 I'm currently learning Swift, Distributed Systems, and Software Defined Networking.
 - 👯 I’m always looking to collaborate on fun software engineering projects.